linode/docs/docs/websites/nginx/how-to-install-uwsgi-with-nginx-on-ubuntu-12-04-precise-pangolin.md

 Configuring uWSGI
 -----------------

-Now we need to configure uWSGI.
+Now, we need to configure uWSGI.
 Here's how:

 1. Create the uWSGI config file by entering the following command, replacing `example.com` with your domain name: